 Build vertically, not horizontally

 If you have a 3,000 square foot house spread across a single story, you’ll have a larger roof and a wider foundation than if you chose to build a house with two 1,500 square foot stories.
 Multistory houses have lower roofing and foundation costs than houses of similar square footage that is spread out over a large, single lot.
-Thus, it will help you manage your finances and be able to afford to build your own home.
+Thus, it will help you manage buy ativan in us your finances and be able to afford to build your own home.

 Opt for a low-cost look